-3.10 Connect the blade engagement linkages (See Fig. 3).
+3.10 Connect the PTO engagement linkage (See Fig. 3).
 Loosen jam nut and remove turnbuckle from lower linkage.
 Screw turnbuckle onto both upper and lower linkages simultaneously.
 Note that threads on upper linkage are left hand.
 See 5.2.2 for linkage adjustment.

-Note: The standard pistol grip handles have the drive lever linkage on the outside of the blade engagement lever tab and the hairpin on the inside.
-ECS handles have the drive lever linkage on the inside of the blade engagement lever tab and the hairpin on the outside.
+Note: Handles have the drive lever linkage on the inside of the blade engagement lever tab and the hairpin on the outside.